4 most popular spread betting strategies

 News-based spread betting strategy

-Traders using this strategy focus more on fundamental analysis aspects, such as news-related situations or financial events to look for a possible trading opportunity.
-This strategy generally sees traders with a more short-term approach to the market because they are looking for quick movements in price.
+Traders using this strategy focus more on fundamental analysis, such as news-related situations or financial events, to look for a possible trading opportunity.
+This strategy generally sees traders taking a more short-term approach to the market because they are looking for quick price movements.

 Traders taking up this strategy might be more focused on a global view of the market because news and economic events could significantly affect a vast number of investors, shareholders, institutions, and companies.